ostamand/continuous-control/report.md

 Learning rate | 1e-4 | Learning rate
 Beta | 0.01 | Entropy coefficient
 Tau GAE | 0.95 |Generalized Advantage Estimate tau coefficient

+## Further work

+- Use a deeper network
+- Use a fully connected layer to model the standard deviation the actor (in the current implementation the deviation is a scalar not function of the state)
+- Use some form of curiosity to favorize exploration ([link](https://arxiv.org/abs/1808.04355))